Back to Blog.

 For stockholders:

-- They must hold their stock for at least five years to qualify for this capital gains exclusion.
-There are limited exceptions to these rules, such as in the case of death or some types of mergers and acquisitions, but the five-year holding period is required in most cases.
+• They must hold their stock for a minimum holding period to qualify for this capital gains exclusion.
+There are limited exceptions to these rules, such as in cases of death or certain types of mergers and acquisitions; however, a minimum holding period is required in most cases.

 Pitfalls to Avoid When Trying to Qualify for Qualified Small Business Stock